realMoyosore/An-Otter-Essay/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed for Educational purposes.